Men aren’t talking, but they need to. We need to enter the cave of man’s mind and encourage him to talk. Words flow when we listen well.

 When I suggested he go to see a counselor to get some help with his anger, I could see the walls go up.

 It wasn’t just his anger, that was simply a symptom of something more profound, a pot boiling over because he didn’t know how to turn the heat down.
 No, there were struggles that with all the will power he could muster, he still couldn’t change.

 A fine veneer on the outside but cheap rotting chipboard under the surface.

 He’s lived this way for over fifty years now, and he probably will for the next.

-As you read this post someone somewhere will typing into Google search ‘I want to die.’
+As you read this post, someone somewhere will be typing in to the Google search ‘I want to die.’
 But what are they truly searching for?
-I believe it is a connection and a simple plan to get out of the hole they are in.
+I believe it is a connection and a simple plan to get out of the hole.

-Many people die when their footing is lost to the overwhelming power of what is simply a collection of water droplets joined together.
-Continue reading “I’ve had Enough, Take my Life God, I Want to die”
+Many people die when their footing is lost to the overwhelming power of simple small water droplets joined together.

 The shame of an attempt at suicide can cling onto you like the odor of some dirty old socks.
 You would do anything to get rid of that stench.
 Is that a good description of shame?